 In Git terms, these files are called object files.
 Git uses four different types of object files:

-If you try to peek inside any of these object files using the cat
+If you print the content inside any of these object files using the cat

 command, you’ll just see a bunch of gibberish.
 That’s because Git compresses the contents of these files with Zlib before storing them.